phinocio/dotfiles/README.md

 My dotfiles.

+## Misc Notes

+For ssh keys to prompt for passphrase via GUI, ensure `systemctl --user enable --now gcr-ssh-agent.socket` has been run

 ## Dependencies

 Basically just things I need/want to install on a new system in a single place I can reference.